Our Location

 Medulla: The center of the hair shaft.

-New growth or re-growth: The amount of uncolored new hair that grows
+New growth or re-growth: The amount of uncolored new hair that grows in after the hair is colored.

-Patch test: Test usually given in the crux of the elbow or behind the
+Patch test: Test usually given in the crux of the elbow or behind the ear to test for sensitivity or allergies to any product used on thescalp.

-Penetration: The degree of entry gained by color as it enters the
+Penetration: The degree of entry gained by color as it enters the three levels of the hair shaft.

-creates a sustained change in the hair and penetrates all three layers of the hair.
+Permanent hair color: Hair color containing ammonia and peroxide that creates a sustained change in the hair and penetrates all three layers of the hair.

-to enhance lightening and oxidation in the hair shaft to remove hair color or deoxidize the hair.
+Peroxide (AKA. developer or hydrogen peroxide): Ranges from 100% to 1% to enhance lightening and oxidation in the hair shaft to remove hair color or deoxidize the hair.

 Pigment: Melanin Protein bonds found in the cortex (the middle layer of the hair) that gives hair its color.